F-Leveque/Paris_Prediction_Price_m2_based_on_coordinates_only/README.md

 ## Model and ameliorations

+The model used to predict the price per m² of an appartement in Paris is a KNeighborsRegressor.
+A StratifiedShuffleSplit method allowed to preserve the percentage of samples for each arrondissement.
+This is why, the latter column was keepped in the final dataset to provide train/test indices to split data in train/test sets with a stratified randomized method.
+At the end, only the columns x and y were used to train the model with the price/m² as target.

 Classification model trained (accuracy on test dasaset 98.6%) : SVM deg 4 polynomial + deskewing preprocessing
 Data accessible on the website http://yann.lecun.com/exdb/mnist/